tententgc/Web_intoduction_me/README.md

 # Web_intoduction_me
-It website for intro duction feeom me
+It website for intro duction from me

 if you looks that Website your will friends with me

-you can contract me at
+# You can contract me at
  gmail: nyman3527@gmail.com

- facebook : thanyapisit tenten Buaprakhong phone : 0656342601
+ facebook : thanyapisit tenten Buaprakhong

+ phone : 0656342601